 “At least we tried,” said Fred, and I smiled in anticipation of arriving hours ahead of our 6 p.m. commitment that evening.

-It seems remiss that no one honored Icky by creating a plush toy for tourists,++ but Nevada officials gave the “state fossil” designation to the ichthyosaur.
-And on a broader distribution level, my late friend Eric McClary of Great Basin Brewery named his most popular selling beer after the reptile (you can order an “Icky” at various bars or buy a six-pack in regional stores).
+With ocean habitat receding into desert, ichthyosaurs transformed into Nevada’s official “state fossil” designation.
+On a broader distribution level, my late friend Eric McClary of Great Basin Brewery named his most popular selling beer after the reptile (you can order an “Icky” at various bars or buy a six-pack in regional stores).

 The prestige of serving as State Fossil or decorating the label of a tasty brew commemorates the inherent fascinating qualities ichthyosaurs display.
 Among them: